joaocomba/depth-complexity/depth_complexity/README.txt

 one set of segments per number of intersections:
 >> ./depthcomplexity3d_offline -h -cmr true -it 7

+ABOUT TESTS FOLDER

+Before using or creating results, beware that the current results are available in: vgchead.poly.edu:/home/vgc/share/scratch/depth-complexity/Tests.tar.gz and should be extracted into depth-complexity/ (creating the folder Tests) for use.

 HISTOGRAM PLOTTER:

 Generates histograms with maximum, mean and minimum number